TroxDev/my-gitops-project/README.md

-This is a simple project for me to practice some tools.
+This is a simple project for me to practice some tools and concepts.

 Thanks !